 4. This is a super oldie, but still a goodie – count sheep.
 From personal experience it really does work.
 Picture a beautiful field and imagine those fluffy sheep.
 As you imagine each one trotting up to the fence and gracefully leaping over, count it.
 Not only is it peaceful, but it is is also really boring and should make you good and tired.

 5. Use comfortable bedding.
-Your pillow, blankets and bed all make a difference.
-You may need to experiment a bit to determine whehter a firm or softer pillow is better for you and the weight of blankets covering you.
+Your sheets, pillow, comforter and mattress all make a difference.
+You may need to experiment a bit to determine whether a firm or softer pillow is better for you and the weight of blankets covering you.

 6. Remember that it isn't just about bedtime!
 Exercising regularly can lead to better sleep, as can eating a healthy diet.